sb2703/transradial-robot-prosthesis/README.md

 At the moment, the thesis is only available in Italian, but the code in this repository is written and commented so that it can be understood by anyone.

 ## Files Summary
+N.B.
+The division into groups is just for clarity; some scripts or functions from one group may require functions from other groups.

 ##### Generic Auxiliary Functions
 | **File** | **Description** |
 |:--|--|